 Undergraduate academics at Bard focus on giving students a strong scholarly foundation with our rigorous core curriculum, then encouraging them to explore individual academic interests.
 The College seeks to engender in every student a wide curiosity and a profound love of learning.
 Close contact with scholars who are teachers but also active in their disciplines is a constant, and the level of academic discourse in the classroom is high.
-Bard students choose from among nearly 50 programs in four academic divisions—Arts
+Bard students choose from approximately 35 stand-alone programs in the following academic divisions: The Arts

 ; Languages and Literature

 ; Social Studies

 ; and Interdivisional Programs and Concentrations

 Bard’s graduate programs give students the tools to shape the future of their professions.
 Expert faculty craft innovative curricula designed to challenge emerging leaders.
 More than 600 students are seeking graduate degrees in Bard programs.
 These include programs in curatorial studies, economic theory and policy, sustainable business, and environmental policy; M.Music, M.F.A., and M.A.T. degrees at multiple campuses; and the M.A., M.Phil., and Ph.D. in the decorative arts, design history, and material culture.
 Bard undergraduates may also pursue dual-degree options